marchoeppner/gabi/docs/usage.md

 ### `--genome_size` [ default = 6Mb ]

 If sub-sampling (`--subsample_reads`) is enabled, this is the assumed genome size against which the coverage is measured.
 Since this pipeline supports processing of diverse species in parallel, the default of 6Mb is a compromise and should at the very least prevent grossly over-sampled data to bring the workflow to its knees.
 Of course, if you only sequence a single species, you are welcome to set this to that specific genome size.

+### `--reference_fasta` [ default = null ]

+GABI internally runs QUAST for assembly QC.
+For select taxa, we have pre-configured the NCBI reference genome and annotation for this purpose - which the pipeline will select automatically, if possible.
+If GABI cannot match an assembly to a reference, Quast will run without one.

+If you have a run with samples from a single taxon and you wish to use your own reference genome for QUAST analysis, you can specify it with this option.
+This then also requires a custom annotation in gff3 format (`--reference_gff`, see below).

+### `--reference_gff` [ default = null ]

+If you want to run Quast against your own reference genome, you also need to provide a matching annotation in gff3 format with this option.

 ## Resources